hu55a1n1/Swift-CircleMenu/README.md

 }
 ```

-Then, you need to conform to the `CircleDelegate` and `CircleDataSource` protocols by implementing the `didMoveTo segment:` and `iconForThumbAt row: Int` methods.
+Then, you need to conform to the `CircleDelegate` and `CircleDataSource` protocols by implementing the `didMoveTo segment:` and `iconForThumbAt row:` methods.

 ```swift